-Prior to each sampling event, the Niskin bottle will be cleaned using Alconox and thoroughly rinsed with deionized water.
-Upon deployment at each station, the Niskin bottle will also be rinsed thoroughly with site water and allowed to equilibrate at the sampling depth (1 meter below the water surface) for at least one minute prior to sample collection.
+Prior to each sampling event, the Niskin bottles (one per sampling team) will be cleaned using Alconox and thoroughly rinsed with deionized water.
+Upon deployment at each station, the Niskin bottles will also be rinsed thoroughly with site water and allowed to equilibrate at the sampling depth (1 meter below the water surface) for at least one minute prior to sample collection.
 After collection, water samples will be transferred from the Niskin bottle to laboratory-certified, contaminant-free bottles that are the appropriate type for the required analyses.
-In between sample collections, the Niskin bottle will be stored in a plastic-lined tub.
+In between sample collections, each Niskin bottle will be stored in a plastic-lined tub.